spundhir/PARE/README.rst

-# PARE
 PARE: a computational pipeline to Predict Active Regulatory Element

 Description
 ===========
     PARE is an implementation of novel approach to detect Peak-Valley-Peak (PVP) pattern defined based on H3K4me1 and H3K4me3 signal at enhancers and promoters, respectively.

-    Genomic regions enriched for H3K4me1 PVP pattern are predicted as active enhancers.
+    - Genomic regions enriched for H3K4me1 PVP pattern are predicted as active enhancers.

-    Genomic regions enriched for H3K4me3 PVP pattern are predicted as active promoters.
+    - Genomic regions enriched for H3K4me3 PVP pattern are predicted as active promoters.

 Version
 =======